Trasselfrisyr/NuEVI/README.md

 Open NuEVI.ino in the Arduino IDE.
 Under "Tools -> Board", select "Teensy 3.2 / 3.1".
 Then set "Tools -> USB Type" to "MIDI".

-If you have Teensyduino 1.4.0 or earlier, you also need to change an option in the code.
-In the Arduino Editor (where you have NuEVI.ino open), comment out the line with `#define NEWTEENSYDUINO`.
-If this does not match the Teensyduino version, pitch bend over USB-MIDI will not work properly.

 ### Building and uploading

 Connect the NuEVI via USB to your computer, open the Teensy application and make sure the "Auto"